Your browser is not optimized for viewing this website.

 Improvisation is more than just games—it’s a fun way to boost creativity, adaptability, and connection.
 Through engaging games, you'll sharpen your thinking, enhance collaboration, and rediscover the joy of play in everyday life.

 Presenter: Jess Carpenter is passionate about improv, which he explored for fun and comedy.
 He created the award-winning “Comedian Deconstruction” format.
-As an instructor, he fosters a fun safe environment.
-Jess helps people embrace unpredictability, better communication, enhances personal relationships and learn to have fun again!
+As an instructor, he fosters a fun, safe environment.
+Jess helps people embrace unpredictability, better communication, enhance personal relationships and learn to have fun again!

 Full Course